-Rather, it’s because there are so many and they can also sometimes trigger the wrong kind of debate.
+Instead, it’s because there are so many, and they can also sometimes trigger the wrong kind of debate.

-It’s ironic to me that some of the nastiest arguments over books I have ever seen were about spirituality.
+It’s ironic that some of the nastiest arguments over books I have ever seen were about spirituality.

 I decided to include this because the approach by Alan Watts is, if not unique, then very unusual as he brilliantly melds Eastern and Western philosophy whilst dismissing neither.